aerogear/graphback/docs/datasync/soft-delete.md

 ```

 :::note
-The `_lastUpdatedAt` field is automatically indexed by Graphback for faster delta queries
+The `_lastUpdatedAt` field is automatically indexed by Graphback for faster delta queries.
 :::

 The `@datasync` annotation adds a `sync` query or a delta query: